Access Control settings section enables you to configure security related aspects of Identity and Access Management module.

 - You must be granted a set of permissions that allow access to Settings and editing within this module.

-- For Two factor authentication: Download any Time-Based One Time Password (TOTP) authentication mobile app (applies to all users of a business profile in which this type of authentication is enforced).
+- For Two factor authentication: Download any Time-Based One Time Password (TOTP) authentication mobile app (applies to all users of a workspace in which this type of authentication is enforced).

 - For Managed domains: You must have access to domain management or to the root folder in the hosting behind the domain.